Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Shine & Looks: Personal Preference

 Wax throws a warm, deep gloss that many owners love on black, dark red and classic paint.
-Ceramic gives a sharper, more reflective, glass-like finish that pops on metallics and modern colours.
+Ceramic gives a sharper, more reflective, glass-like finish that pops on metallics and modern colors.
 Neither is "shinier" — they simply look different, and this is a legitimate reason to pick one over the other regardless of durability.

 When to Pick Each